 I’ve also supported the national lifejacket awareness campaigns, and I am pleased to see people wearing lifejackets when they should.
 It’s worth noting that Hawke’s Bay has stricter rules on lifejackets than the national requirements, but local people have accepted this is to keep them safe.

 My seagoing career began as a 17 year old in September 1971 with the Royal Fleet Auxiliary.
 A highlight of my time as a cadet was spending a day on the deck of HMS Ark Royal while jet aircraft were taking off and landing - a real “Top Gun” moment.
-I was also lucky enough to be on the tanker which escorted the Royal Yacht Britannia on Princess Anne’s honeymoon cruise.
+I was also lucky enough to be on the tanker that escorted the Royal Yacht Britannia on Princess Anne’s honeymoon cruise.

 After passing my Second Mates examination in 1975, I transferred to the Merchant Navy working on a large variety of general cargo and bulk carriers for the rest of my seagoing career.
 I passed my Foreign Going Master’s examination at 27 and was promoted Master on a brand new Panamax Bulk Carrier when I was 29.